Lab 8: Trimeshes

 Remember polar coordinates from high school geometry?
 Spherical coordinates are like polar coordinates, but in 3D, with an added angle of elevation .

-The spherical coordinate system thus specifies a 3D point in space using . for more details, please refer to this Wikipedia article on the Spherical Coordinate System.
+The spherical coordinate system thus specifies a 3D point in space using .
+For more details, please refer to this Wikipedia article on the Spherical Coordinate System.

 spherical coordinate system